Chart Color Schemes

 Belconnen's residents are relatively healthy in comparison to broader Australia with the level of common health conditions among the general population somewhat typical, though higher than the nation's average among older cohorts

-Belconnen's health metrics are close to national benchmarks.
-AreaSearch assessed mortality rates and chronic condition prevalence, finding the level of common health conditions among the general population somewhat typical but higher than the national average among older cohorts.
+Belconnen's health metrics closely align with national benchmarks according to AreaSearch's assessment of mortality rates and chronic condition prevalence.
+The level of common health conditions among the general population is somewhat typical but higher than the national average among older cohorts.

-Private health cover is fairly high at approximately 54% of the total population (~5,094 people), compared to 62.4% across Australian Capital Territory.
-The most common medical conditions are mental health issues and asthma, impacting 10.1 and 6.9% of residents respectively, while 75.2% declared themselves completely clear of medical ailments, compared to 70.2% across Australian Capital Territory.
-Working-age residents are notably healthy with low chronic condition prevalence.
-The area has 9.7% of residents aged 65 and over (913 people), lower than the 14.3% in Australian Capital Territory.
-Health outcomes among seniors present some challenges, ranking lower nationally than the broader population.
+Private health cover stands at approximately 54% of the total population (~5,191 people), compared to 62.4% across Australian Capital Territory.
+Mental health issues and asthma are the most common medical conditions in the area, impacting 10.1 and 6.9% of residents respectively.
+A total of 75.2% of residents declare themselves completely clear of medical ailments, compared to 70.2% across Australian Capital Territory.
+Working-age residents exhibit low chronic condition prevalence.
+The area has 9.7% of residents aged 65 and over (930 people), lower than the 14.3% in Australian Capital Territory.
+Health outcomes among seniors present some challenges but rank lower nationally than those of the broader population.

 Frequently Asked Questions - Health